Santana's sac fly gives Phillies 5-4 win over Braves in 11th - Philly

-ATLANTA (AP) - Gabe Kapler keeps saying he loves the Phillies' bullpen.

-The first-year manager proved it by again pulling his starter early.
-This time, the strategy worked.

-Carlos Santana drove in J.P.
-Crawford with a sacrifice fly in the 11th inning, and Kapler went through nine pitchers for his first win as the Phillies beat the Atlanta Braves 5-4 on Friday night.
+ATLANTA (AP) - Carlos Santana drove in J.P.
+Crawford with a sacrifice fly in the 11th inning, and first-year Philadelphia manager Gabe Kapler went through nine pitchers for his first win as the Phillies beat the Atlanta Braves 5-4 on Friday night.

 Crawford hit a one-out single up the middle off Shane Carle (0-1) and moved to third on a single by Cesar Hernandez, who had two hits and two walks.
 Santana, who hit his first homer with the Phillies in the fifth, drove in Crawford with a fly ball to left field.